 Have you or someone you know suffered the loss of a grandchild?
 Today I’m honoring a birthday in Heaven by sharing resources to help others through our loss of a child.
-A grandchild’s birthday in Heaven is bittersweet and brings both joy and sadness at the time.
+Learn the 5 stages of grief as well as the devastating and horrible loss of a child.

 I want to wish my beautiful baby grandson a very Happy Birthday in Heaven!
 Tyler’s birthday is January 16 so he will be celebrating his birthday with my Heavenly Father.

 I’ve been researching words of comfort, quotes on the loss of a child, the different stages of grief, and how grieving is a process in order to honor both Tyler’s birthday and help you all in one post.

 In all honesty, no one should ever have to go through the loss of a grandchild.
 When your grandchild has their birthday in Heaven it’s bittersweet.